nitlang/nit/share/man/nitls.md

 # NAME

-nitls - lists the projects, groups and paths of Nit sources files.
+nitls - lists the packages, groups and paths of Nit sources files.

 # SYNOPSIS